 No matter what type of diabetes medication you use, this article will give you excellent tips in taking care of your diabetes every day.
 Experts say most people with diabetes should try to keep their blood sugar level as close as possible to the level of someone who does not have diabetes.
 Your doctor or diabetes educator can teach you more about controlling your blood sugar.
 The four strategies you'll learn in this health topic to take care of your diabetes every day include:

 Losing weight is vital for most people with type 2 diabetes.
-No matter how heavy you are, you can dramatically lower your blood sugar if you lose weight.
+If you are overweight, no matter how heavy you are, you can dramatically lower your blood sugar if you lose weight.
 According to the American Diabetes Association, even losing 10 or 15 pounds has health benefits.
 Losing weight can:

 Lower blood sugar